 Every year as Labor Day moves near, students, teachers & faculty alike prepare to return to the daily routine of school sessions around the country.
 Educational institutions of all sizes continue to use technology and online resources to help provide more learning materials and modernize classroom functions.
 Now more than ever, students & teachers are more connected to the digitized world, and as such, they must ensure better cyber hygiene and proactively keep their data & information safe.
 With more schools becoming targets for cyber crime, such as ransomware, everyone plays an important role in promoting better, safer online activity.

 The upcoming school season will also be an excellent opportunity to communicate more awareness around the importance of cybersecurity and creating a protected connected environment.
 As classrooms continue to use more technology (such as connected devices and Internet of Things) this ultimately can serve as more ways that cyber criminals can get into the network and create havoc.
-It’s also unfortunate that schools are suffering from IT staff shortages, as their main priority is to help reduce some of the risks associated with all this new technology.
+It’s also unfortunate that schools are suffering from IT staff shortages and often do not invest in the necessary cyber security products and services as they prioritize reducing some of the risks associated with all this new technology.
 The school environment has many computer security vulnerabilities for both students and staff alike, and a collective approach to staying guarded against cyber attacks is the best way to stay protected!

 Improving Your Cyber Hygiene This School Season

 Software patch updates are significant to developing an improved security framework that can help everyone stay resilient to the most modern cyber threats.
 When software and manufacturers become aware of major security flaws, they release these updates to fix vulnerabilities (this includes all devices and their operating systems).
 Students & staff shouldn’t feel bothered by these notifications and take time each week to make sure their software is up to date.
 Enabling automatic updates can assure that you’ll be reminded every time there is a new revision to the current software, and you definitely can take advantage of this.